zchking/docs/pages/katalon-analytics/docs/ka-grossary.md

 **Agent**

-With Katalon Analytics's agent tool, you execute your test plan yourself, either on your hardware or through cloud hosting services.
+With Katalon Analytics's agent tool, you can execute your test plan yourself on an in-house server infrastructure.

 **Dashboard**